michelemartone/dabo/README.md

 =====
 # SCAnt Modulefiles Checker

-## A minimalistic, non-invasive approach to user-side:
+## A minimalistic, non-invasive approach to user-side
  * testing
  * documentation
  * reporting
 of short shell scripts as test cases.

-## SCAMC is not meant...
+## SCAMC is NOT meant
  * for exhaustive testing
  * to test the whole system
  * to document modulefiles